xuan-li/CSE-544-Project/README.md

 ## Topics
 ### Events:

+After a big event happends:
-- Visits of corresponding entries around big events are high than normal times.
+- Visits of corresponding entries will increase.
-- Update frequency of corresponding entries around big events are high than normal times.
+- Update frequency of corresponding entries will increase.
-- Big events may cause related entries
+- New entries will be created
-- Visits per day of new entries follow long-tail distributions.
+- Visits frequency follows Poisson distributions (with `x` is time delay after the event happening and `y` is the). visit frequency)

 ### Times:

-- Peaks in one day for each lemma is roughly the same.
-- Visits per day in weekends are more than weekdays for each entries.
+- Visit frequency is a periodic function with period equal to 24 hours.
+- ~~Visit frequency of some entries in weekends is higher than that of weekdays. ()~~

 ### Languages:

-- Culture-related entries are in different level of hottness in different languages.
+- ~~Culture-related entries are in different level of hottness in different languages.~~

 ### Search Ranks:

-- Hotter entries has higher rank in google search results.
+- Popular entries have higher rank in google search results.

 ### Redirections:

-- Redirections contribute to visits.
+- ~~Redirections contribute to visits.~~
-- Visits have correlations with the order of redirections.
+- ~~Visits have correlations with the order of redirections.~~

 ### Categories:

-- Different categories have different levels of attentions: entertainment-related entries are hotter than academic entries.
+- The popularity of different categories has different levels of attentions, e.g. entertainment-related entries are more popular than academic entries.

 ### Page Sizes:

-- Hotter entries have larger page sizes.
+- Popular entries have larger page sizes.

 ### Level of Difficulties:

-- The hottest entry under each category is not a common word.
+- The most popular entry under each category is not a common used term.